Bethlehem Shipbuilding Corporation (BethShip)

 Bethlehem Shipbuilding Corporation Ignores Safety Standards

-BethShip also failed to provide respirators to its workers and failed to properly ventilate areas that were known to contain high amounts of asbestos.
+BethShip also failed to provide respirators to its workers and properly ventilate areas known to contain high amounts of asbestos.

 Shipyards Owned by Bethlehem Shipbuilding Corporation